Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***Who can comment on, reshare, or like my public post?***
 Any logged-in Diaspora user can comment on, reshare, or like your public post.

-***What happens if I deselect one or more aspects when making a public post?***
-For the contacts in those deselected aspects, the post will _not_ appear in their stream, but they and everyone else on the internet will still be able to see it on your profile page.

 ###PRIVATE POSTS

 ***When I post a message to an aspect (i.e., a private post), who can see it?***